rudderlabs/rudder-integration-adjust-android/README.md

 ```

 ## Send Events

-Follow the steps from [RudderStack Android SDK](https://github.com/rudderlabs/rudder-sdk-android)
+Follow the steps from [RudderStack Android SDK](https://github.com/rudderlabs/rudder-sdk-android).

 ## Contact Us
-If you come across any issues while configuring or using RudderStack, please feel free to [contact us](https://rudderstack.com/contact/) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
+If you come across any issues while configuring or using this SDK, please feel free to start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.
 We will be happy to help you.